sanair96/rnsweb/README.md

-# rnsweb
+# RNSIT WEBSITE

-Website for RNSIT College
+**Website for RNSIT College**

+1. Contents from rnsit.ac.in
+2. Focus on clean and readable design
+3. Mobile first